 The system can store up to three (3) complete snapshots of the current configuration.
-These setups can be recalled to easily reconfigure the system for different events, screener with custom reaction times, or work-flows.
+These user profiles can be loaded to easily reconfigure the system for different events, screener with custom reaction times, or work-flows.

-Important: Do not save or recall a setup while live
+Important: Do not save or recall a setup while live on-air.